JamieZhao03/CMSC335_Final/README.md

 - Find Distance between Geocaches (distance.ejs)

 ## findpoint.ejs
+Find the coordinates of any point on the map
 - HTML and API map stuff
-Find the coordinates of any point on a map
 - API stuff, handled by someone else
-Endpoint named "/find" is called with a get request in .js to display this
+> Endpoint named "/find" is called with a get request in .js to display this

 ## form.ejs
-- HTML form
-Form that takes in user input:
+HTML form that takes in user input to add a point to the database
 - Name of Location (string)
 - Latitude (float)
 - Longitude (float)
 - Notes

-Endpoint named "/add" is called with a get request in .js to display this Action upon submit that calls an endpoint called "/addPoint" that then is a post request to process the info and return HTML displaying the info submitted
+> Endpoint named "/add" is called with a get request in .js to display this
+> Action upon submit that calls an endpoint called "/addPoint" that then is a post request to process the info and return HTML displaying the info submitted

 ## list.ejs
 Displays HTML button that says "List Locations"
-Action upon button click that calls an endpoint called "/listPoints" that then is a post request to process the info and return HTML displaying the list of points with Name, Latitude, Longitude as headings in a table.
+> Action upon button click that calls an endpoint called "/listPoints" that then is a post request to process the info and return HTML displaying the list of points with Name, Latitude, Longitude as headings in a table.
-Endpoint named "/list" is called with a get request in .js to display this
+> Endpoint named "/list" is called with a get request in .js to display this

 ## distance.ejs
 Displays HTML of a form with two inputs
-Error catching for valid coordinates (within range) - done with API, put comment for now Action upon submit that calls an endpoint called "/distancePoints" that then is a post request to process the info and return HTML that is the calculated distance between the first and second inputted point with  "Distance between X and Y: ____ units) Endpoint named "/distance" is called with a get request in .js to display this
+- Error catching for valid coordinates (within range) - done with API, put comment for now
+> Action upon submit that calls an endpoint called "/distancePoints" that then is a post request to process the info and return HTML that is the calculated distance between the first and second inputted point with  "Distance between X and Y: ____ units)
+> Endpoint named "/distance" is called with a get request in .js to display this